Mortgages For Second-Time Buyers

 Transferring your current mortgage to a new home

 Typically, moving house involves upgrading to a property valued higher than your existing one.
-If this is the case, you can simply apply for a second mortgage in addition to your existing one to cover any difference in borrowing required.
-If it’s a cheaper property you can simply move your existing mortgage across (subject to the lender agreeing to the new loan-to-value parameters) or pay down the amount with any equity released when the sale is concluded.
+If this is the case, you can apply for a second mortgage in addition to your existing one to cover any difference in borrowing required.

 Speak to a broker experienced in second-time buyer mortgages

-With so many choices available for second-time buyers it’s easy to feel confused and overwhelmed.
+With so many choices available for second-time buyers, it’s easy to feel confused and overwhelmed.
 A broker is invaluable in helping you work through all the options and find the best combination of rates and terms to suit you.

 Maximise your chance of approval with a specialist